cal3368/Chess/docs/Final.md

 ## Data Types

-There are a couple of data types that have to be considered when implementing Chess.
-First, we have to represent each Chess piece and we decided to use Enums to list out the different colors and chess types as they are constant values.
+There are a couple of data types that are considered when implementing Chess.
+First, we have to represent each Chess piece and we decided on using Enums to list out the different colors and chess types as they are constant values.
 This is shown in our data types `Color` and `Type`.

 ```
 data Color = White | Black